sathomas2/CarND-Kidnapped-Vehicle-Project/README.md

   <img src="readme_images/y_trans_rot.png"/>
 </figure>
  <p></p>
 where x-particle, y-particle, and theta-particle are the particle's coordinates from the prediction step, and x-local and y-local are the observed measurements from the LIDAR.

 For each particle, I transform the observations into global coordinates.

-Afterwards, I loop through the landmarks in the map and, using the Pythagorean theorem, measure the distance of each observation from each landmark.
+Then, I loop through the landmarks in the map and, using the Pythagorean theorem, measure the distance of each observation from each landmark.
 I assume that the landmark closest to each observation represents that observation.
 I calculate each particle's weight as the product of the Multivariate-Gaussian probabilty of each observation.
 The Multivariate-Gaussian probabilty of one observation is:
  <figure>
   <img src="readme_images/multivariate_gaussian.png"/>
 </figure>